trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>Why is UDP faster than TCP?</b></summary><br>

-UDP is faster than TCP, and the simple reason is because its nonexistent acknowledge packet (ACK) that permits a continuous packet stream, instead of TCP that acknowledges a set of packets, calculated by using the TCP window size and round-trip time (RTT).
+**UDP** is faster than **TCP**, and the simple reason is because its nonexistent acknowledge packet (`ACK`) that permits a continuous packet stream, instead of TCP that acknowledges a set of packets, calculated by using the TCP window size and round-trip time (`RTT`).

 Useful resources: